Skip to main content

 • Indoor or outdoor PCB drive fault after the motor and wiring are tested.

-Use these steps before another reset or parts quote.
+Use these steps before customer action or a parts quote.

 • Stop using the unit if H6 returns

-If H6 returns after one reset, stop repeated restarts and get the matching source row diagnosed.
+If H6 remains displayed or returns during operation, do not attempt an unsourced reset; get the matching source row diagnosed.

 • Send these to us

-H6 error code and blinking light, a clear display photo and blinking-light video if the unit shows one, York model stickers, affected rooms, reset result, and fan noise or no-airflow symptoms
+H6 error code and blinking light, a clear display photo and blinking-light video if the unit shows one, York model stickers, affected rooms, operating state when the code appeared, and fan noise or no-airflow symptoms

 Use this split to separate safe evidence capture from the tests a technician should prove before quoting parts.

-Before resetting H6, take a clear display photo and blinking-light video if the unit shows one.Confirm whether H6 points to the indoor fan, outdoor fan, or drive circuit.
+Before taking any system action on H6, take a clear display photo and blinking-light video if the unit shows one.Confirm whether H6 points to the indoor fan, outdoor fan, or drive circuit.

 Capture the York indoor and outdoor model stickers so the correct family row is used.Check for blade obstruction, motor winding, feedback signal, and connector condition.

-Note whether one room, several rooms, or the whole system is affected, plus whether it returns after one reset.Confirm PCB fan-drive output before quoting a motor or board.
+The selected source row lists no customer reset procedure.
+Note whether one room, several rooms, or the whole system is affected.Confirm PCB fan-drive output before quoting a motor or board.

 These clues decide whether the first check is room-side, shared outdoor-side, refrigerant-side, source-table, or model-family confirmation.